Our Favorite Annual Hanging Baskets for Sun and Shade

 STREPTOCARPELLA (FALSE AFRICAN VIOLET)

 Streptocarpella, also known as a False African Violet, or Nodding Violet, has airy, dainty blooms all season and is loved by hummingbirds and Painter's staff alike!
 Choose from lilac-blue or white.
-Streptocarpella is a beautiful, easy-care choice for brightening up shady spots.
+Streptocarpella is a beautiful, easy-care choice for part shade, filtered sun, or bright indirect light.
 It's also a great filler with other plants in shady combination pots or baskets.
-And shade is essential: some early morning or late evening sun is fine, but bright, full sun will burn the foliage.
-Water with tepid water or apply water to the base to avoid cold-water damage on the leaves.
+Direct hot sun, cold nights, and even cold water can cause burn on the delicate foliage so wait to put out until it's consistently above 60 degrees day and night.
 Then after the summer season is over, move it indoors to bright indirect light for a happy houseplant!
-(Avoid putting it outside too early in the season and bring it inside before nights get chilly in the fall.)

 TRADESCANTIA (WANDERING JEWEL)

 There are almost as many names as there are varieties of this shade-loving plant.
-Tradescantia, also commonly known as Wandering Jew, Wandering Dude, and Wandering Jewel, is a trailing annual or houseplant.
-It appreciates lightly moist soil and part shade.
-Darker-leafed varieties can tolerate more sun.
-Pinching back and pruning encourages bushier growth, and you can let them go and watch them reach 3-4' in length by fall!
+Tradescantia, also commonly known as Wandering Jew, Wandering Dude, and Wandering Jewel among others, is grown as a trailing annual or houseplant.
+It appreciates lightly moist soil and part shade (morning sun is fine).
+Darker-leafed varieties can tolerate more sun and can often be grown in full sun if gradually adapted.
+Pinching back and pruning encourages bushier growth, or you can let them go and watch them reach 3-4' in length by fall!
 It's the perfect patio plant as it can be overwintered indoors to be enjoyed year after year!
+We've become known for our massive tradescantia baskets along with our giant ferns, and we try new varieties every chance we get!

-These hybrid impatiens enjoy part shade, so make for a beautiful addition to a shady porch.
+These hybrid impatiens enjoy part shade, and make a cheery addition to a shady porch.
 New Guinea impatiens are perfect for someone who likes a tidier look as they do not trail but have a nice upright, mounded habit and will fill out a basket beautifully from spring through autumn.
 Available at Painters in a variety of colors, you can also consider pairing them with trailing plants like Dichondra Silver Falls or Sweet Potato Vine if you do want to add some spilling plants to your basket.
 These easy-to-grow plants are low maintenance and require moderate watering.
-They do appreciate a liquid feed every two weeks or so.
+They do appreciate a liquid feed every two weeks or so to continue blooming prolifically.

 TROPICAL FERNS: